BraedenCu/BraedenCu/README.md

 ### Hi there 👋

 My name is Braeden, a student developer attending the Illinois Mathematics and Science Academy.
-I am interested in Machine Learning and robotics.
+I am interested in Machine Learning and Web Dev.
 - 📫 How to reach me: braedencullen120@gmail.com

 <!--